 Why do this when you’ve already seen the telltale signs of hard water?
 Because it gives you a good indication of how bad your situation is.
-For example, moderately hard water might not leave nearly as much limescale on fixtures but can trigger the effects of dermatitis in people who suffer from this autoimmune condition.
+For example, moderately hard water might not leave nearly as much limescale on fixtures but it can trigger the effects of dermatitis in people who suffer from this skin condition.

 Hard Water Life Hacks for Dishes and Glasses